chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 GPU hardware is not exclusive to Nvidia though - gaming existed long before there was any AI.
 AMD, who acquired [ATI](https://en.wikipedia.org/wiki/Radeon) and a key leader in CPU market, is also a key competitor in GPU hardware.
 Latest and greatest gaming consoles - both Microsoft's Xbox and Sony's PlayStation - use AMD's GPUs.

 However, GPU AI software (CUDA) works only on Nvidia GPUs.
-This meant AI is *exclusive* to Nvidia GPUs.
+This means AI is *exclusive* to Nvidia GPUs.
 CUDA became a strong moot for Nvidia's commercial traction.
 Basically there's no competition for hardware for AI.
 This monopoly of AI GPU hardware is quite apparent in the server market<span id="tps" class="margin-toggle sidenote-number"></span>.<span class="sidenote">
 Google has developed [TPUs](https://en.wikipedia.org/wiki/Tensor_processing_unit) as an alternative to GPUs.
 They're [available](https://cloud.google.com/tpu) on Google cloud but they're quite expensive.
 You can't really get *hands* on them.
 <br/>
 Most AI researchers, like myself, use consumer grade Nvidia GPUs for research.
 These are cheaper thanks to the competition from AMD in Gaming market.
 </span>
 Cloud providers like AWS, who power most of our web, offer no alternative to Nvidia for GPUs.
 Nvidia is able to charge significant markup for server-grade GPUs because of lack of competition.
-All of this is a great news for shareholders for Nvidia but is not so great for AI researchers and engineers.
+All of this is a great news for shareholders for Nvidia but not so great for AI researchers and engineers.

 Nvidia's commercial interests mean that CUDA will never work on Nvidia's competition GPUs.
 This makes Nvidia fiercely anti-market, like any monopoly.
 This is also the reason why Nvidia resisted integration of GPUs to Open Source Linux operating system.
 In 2012, [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the maintainer of Linux<span id="linus" class="margin-toggle sidenote-number"></span><span class="sidenote">
 and the patron saint of open source movement